How to do the Sydney to Melbourne drive itinerary; Australia Roadtrip!

-Location = 50 Owen Street, Huskinsson, New South Wales
+Location = 50 Owen Street, Huskisson, New South Wales

-Day 3 – Mount Kosciuszko (6 hours from Jervis Bay)
+Day 3 – Jervis Bay to Mount Kosciuszko (6 hours)

 Mount Kosciuszko Price = Chairlift: (39AUD) Mount Kosciuszko National Park Entrance Fee: Price differs due to time of year visited (17-29 AUD per vehicle per day)